 Professional interpreters play an intricate role in bridging the language barrier between hearing and Deaf people.
 Churches will often provide interpreters to accommodate Deaf congregants.
 However, church jargon is very complex and requires Biblical and denominational knowledge.
 In preparation of the message, Christian terms and concepts associated with sign language need to be understood and practiced before any interpretation begins.
 But religious signed resources are limited and can be unreliable.

-Because content to the American Sign Language Bible is made accessible to the public, interpreters can implement the signed components into their work, improving upon the quality of the interpretation.
+Because content to the American Sign Language Bible Version is made accessible to the public, interpreters can implement the signed components into their work, improving upon the quality of the interpretation.
 They can trust and depend on the finished, complex, translated passages, knowing that they have passed a process of authorized standardization.

 Additionally, interpreters and Deaf people in America have access to a complete New Testament.
 While Old Testament translation continues, many portions of Scripture are complete and readily available.